 Bernstein and Poisson’s Las Vegas motor vehicle accident lawyers are ready to help.
 Call today to find out if you may have a case, get answers to your legal questions, and determine how you want to proceed.
 There is no pressure to hire our firm, even if you find out you have a valid claim.

 - Call 9-1-1 to get police and medical assistance to the scene faster – this also ensures you have a police report

 - Get medical care at the scene and be sure to get a thorough examination after leaving the scene

 Seek emergency care immediately after the accident, even if you received medical assistance at the crash scene.
 First responders do not have the training or equipment to fully assess all the injuries you may have sustained in the crash.
 Additionally, this examination will create a medical record, which will help link the diagnosed injuries to your car crash.
 If you delay getting treated, it may give the insurance company room to argue you could have been injured elsewhere.

 For a free legal consultation, call (855) 605-2959

 Once your injuries have been stabilized, it is important to focus on your physical recovery.
 However, you can also help to maximize the value of your injury claim by keeping accurate and consistent records of your injuries and medical costs.

 Keep all records and documentation related to your accident injuries in one location.
-Keep the records organized and be consistent.
+Be sure to keep the records organized and be consistent.
 It will make it easier to find what you need later and will also be more useful to your legal claim.
 You could also scan documents to save in an online folder to have backup copies.

 What Documentation Do You Need?

-There are several records that we recommend you document to help support your car crash claim, including:
+When documenting injuries, there are several records that we recommend you gather, such as the police report, to help support your car crash claim, including: